Gifted & Talented at RVS

 - US Department of Education, 1993.

-SOAR classes meet twice a week and give students opportunities to engage in both self-directed and cooperative project-based learning.
+Enrichment classes meet either once a week or twice monthly to give students opportunities to engage in both self-directed and cooperative project-based learning.
 During Genius Hour time students are encouraged and challenged to think beyond the curriculum and develop projects that relate to their personal academic interests.
 Projects, competitions, and field-trips sponsored by the NJ Consortium for

-Gifted and Talented Programs are also included in the SOAR curriculum.
-Students are pulled out of their regular education classes in order to attend S.O.A.R. and are responsible for all missed work.
-Typically, students come to S.O.A.R. twice per week.
+Gifted and Talented Programs are also included in the Enrichment curriculum.
+Students are pulled out of their regular education classes in order to attend Enrichment and are responsible for all missed work.

-Eligibility testing for the SOAR program will be conducted in the spring after.
-NJSLA testing for students in grades 3, 4, and 6.
+Eligibility testing for the Enrichment program will be conducted in the spring.

 The RVS Gifted and Talented Program is facilitated by Mrs. Barbach.